ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/index.md

 Through the combination of store features, the SignalStore gains state, computed signals, and methods, allowing for a flexible and extensible store implementation.
 Based on the utilized features, the `signalStore` function returns an injectable service that can be provided and injected where needed.

-The `withState` feature is used to add state properties to the SignalStore.
+The `withState` feature is used to add state slices to the SignalStore.
 This feature accepts initial state as an input argument.
 As with `signalState`, the state's type must be a record/object literal.

 <code-example header="books.store.ts">